 In addition to its famous permanent exhibits, unique temporary exhibits add to the educational and interactive experience the museum is known for.

-The Met is an absolute must-see in New York.
+The Metropolitan Museum of Art (The Met) is an absolute must-see in New York.
 The Met’s 2 million-piece art collection includes a diverse assortment of pieces from every region of the world.

 The Met houses unique niche collections like The Costume Institute, Musical Instruments, and Arms & Armor, and constantly plays host to an impressive selection of ever-changing temporary exhibitions.

 It’s located right along Central Park, and in contrast to the MoMA, features classical, antique and vintage art in its enormous and diverse 2,000,000-piece collection.